Index funds are an easy introduction to passive investing

 Passive investing is now being spoken of increasingly among experts in the industry.

-According to the recent scorecard published by Spiva (Standard & Poor’s Indices Versus Active), which rates actively-managed funds with S&P indices, in the calendar year 2018, the S&P BSE 100 ended in the red, returning 2.62 percent, with 91.94 percent of active funds underperforming the benchmark.
-In fact, across all the periods (one-, three-, five- and 10-year) studied, the ;majority of actively-managed large-cap equity funds in India underperformed the S&P BSE 100.
+According to the scorecard published by SPIVA (Standard & Poor’s Indices Versus Active), which rates actively-managed funds with S&P indices, in the calendar year 2019, the S&P BSE 100 surged 10.92 percent, with 40 percent of active funds underperforming the benchmark.
+In fact, across all the periods (except 1 year period) studied, the majority of actively-managed large-cap equity funds in India underperformed the S&P BSE 100.

-In the report, over a three-year period, the benchmark index outperformed 90.59 percent of large-cap equity funds.
-Only 9.41 percent large cap active investment funds could beat the benchmark index.
+In the report, over a three-year period, the benchmark index outperformed 84.38 percent of large-cap equity funds.
+Only 15.62 percent of large-cap active investment funds could beat the benchmark index.

 In investment funds, large-cap equity funds are the stalwarts offering growth from credible stocks.
 But with these funds, investors pay five to 10 times the fees they pay to invest in passive funds.